hellotham/hello-gatsby-starter/src/posts/2017-02-18-how-to-avoid-folo-fear-of-losing-out-and-have-a-satisfying-career-and-life.md

 ---
-templateKey: blog-post
+title: How to Avoid FOLO (Fear of Losing Out)
-title: How to Avoid FOLO (Fear of Losing Out) and have a satisfying career and life
+author: Chris Tham
 date: 2017-02-17T22:00:00.000Z
 description: Advice on how to have a satisfying career and life
 featuredpost: false